Scale Your Business with These Smart SaaS Growth Hacks

 Google Analytics

-Google Analytics collects data from your websites and app to generate customer insight reports for your business.
-GA tracks top user traffic sources, gauges the success of marketing campaigns, identifies patterns in user behavior, obtains visitor demographics information, and tracks goal completions like free trials or paid sign-ups.
+GA4 collects data from your websites and app to generate customer insight reports for your business.
+GA4 tracks top user traffic sources, gauges the success of marketing campaigns, identifies patterns in user behavior, obtains visitor demographics information, and tracks goal completions like free trials or paid sign-ups.

 Google Search Console